daenney/daenney.github.io/_posts/2019-04-07-home-automation.md

 Controlling lights and their colour is now a simple matter of publishing the right thing on MQTT.
 We only had to figure out the CoAP+DTLS thing once and now anyone can interact with them.
+You're also able to use the Trådfri remote controls and the state changes will propagate to everything.

 ### Philips Hue

 We have a Philips Hue software bridge, which emulates a v2 bridge.
-It exposes as the Hue HTTP API all the devices the Trådfri bridge proxies on MQTT.
+It exposes the Hue HTTP API and lets you interact with all "lightbulb" devices on the MQTT broker.
+This can be bulbs exposed by the Trådfri bridge, or an LED-strip controlled by something custom.
+As long as its a "lightbulb", it'll be available through the Hue API.

+It fakes a specific Hue model and device type based on the the characteristics of the lightbulb.
+For example a lightbulb with hue and saturation is exposed as a Hue A19 colour bulb, whereas one that only supports color temperature is exposed as a Hue White Ambiance bulb.
+Any lightbulb that only has the brightness characteristic is exposed as a Hue White dimmable bulb.

 I can use the official Hue app with our software bridge to turn a light on/off or set the color or brigthness on a bulb connected to the Trådfri gateway.
 If I then use the Trådfri app or physical remote to change the color, the next time the Hue app polls our fake Hue bridge you'll see the changes reflected in its UI.

-The poll-based nature of the Hue HTTP API is part of why we moved away from Hue and onto Trådfri.
-Trådfri lets you subscribe to devices on its bridge.
-This fits much nicer with how we're using MQTT and means that the state of a device is almost instantly updated everywhere, instead of the short but noticeable 2s delay the Hue app suffers from.
-Trådfri bulbs, at the time, were also less expensive which made equipping the whole house with them much more financially bearable.
-The Hue bulbs do have a bigger color spectrum and white temperature range but the Trådfri bulbs turn out to be good enough for my needs.

 I never had to teach the Hue bridge anything about the Trådfri gateway or protocol, only how to take the lightbulb accessory published on MQTT and turn it into a Hue bulb.
 It's essentially a Hue-JSON-to-HomeKit-JSON converter.
 This also means that anything under the "Friends of Hue" umbrella works despite the fact we don't have a physical Hue bridge.

-Now all that's left to do is implement the new UDP+DTLS based Hue Entertainment API so my TV can sync with the bulbs.

 I'll follow up this post with what it took to build a Philips Hue bridge emulator.
 It was wild.